-Throughout the year, Preserve Notes spotlights local groups who share likeminded missions to our own.
+Throughout the year, Preserve Notes spotlights local groups who share like-minded missions to our own.
 This month, we’re delighted to introduce you to In Color Birding, a non-profit organization launched in 2021 whose mission is to provide an entry point to birding for BIPOC communities in and around Greater Philadelphia and make the birding experience a positive one for BIPOC folks and their allies.
 Last summer, In Color Birding visited the Preserve, where they enjoyed exploring the grounds AND spotting one of our resident barred owls.
-We touched based with their founder, Jason Hall, to find out more about the group, their goals and upcoming plans.
+We touched base with their founder, Jason Hall, to find out more about the group, their goals, and upcoming plans.

 Preserve: What challenges have you faced in organizing the club?

-Hall: We have a diverse community that we interact with that readily share information about natives.
+Hall: We have a diverse community that we interact with that readily shares information about natives.
 As we bird, we look for things like elms, oaks, and maples, species we know attract birds, whether they’re migrating through or nesting in the region.
 Every spring we encourage people as they’re designing and refreshing their gardens to look for opportunities to add these species.
 We also encourage them to advocate for this in their local communities.
-In the fall, we talk to them about leaving your flower heads so the seeds are still there for the birds.
+In the fall, we talk to them about leaving their flower heads so the seeds are still there for the birds.
 People love this idea of attracting goldfinches in the fall and winter because they’ve left a lot of their flower seeds, especially thistle and things like that, out.
-So that’s been really great
+So that’s been great.

 Preserve: Were there any memorable experiences from your visit to the Preserve?